nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 By starting with a simple baseline, it clearly highlighted that more complex patterns were at play.
 We went ahead to developed another 42 features, in preparation for utilising more complex algorithms, machine learning models, that might have a better chance.

-It was time to move on to the Experiments.
+It was then  time to create machine learning models!

 ## Models & Machine Learning Experiments